 Looking at your trades, you may discover that you aren’t taking into account the current volatility.
-Your stops may be too tight or your trading too big for the conditions.
+Your stops may be too tight, or your trading too big for the conditions.

 Or, in another scenario, when a trader is losing, overtrading becomes a symptom of trying to “make it back.”
 This version of overtrading, the needy version, can be financially lethal.

 How about the duration of your gains and losses.
 What does the holding period of your trades tell you?

-For example, you might discover that you hold losses past your stop points frequently.
+For example, you might discover that you hold losses past your stop levels frequently.
 This may be because your stops are way too tight, given the volatility.
 It may be because of a mental issue like needing to be right.